priyankpriyank/Marketplace-pro/README.md

 └── tailwind.config.js

 (This project is not fully build. i am still building it therefore the above project structure may change)

+Note- This is the legacy version of the CRUD marketplace app with pho project in my repository.
 ---

 ## 🛠️ Getting Started